flippd/flippd/DEVELOPING.md

   end
 ```

 The purpose of every `get` block is ultimately to render some HTML to send back to the user.
-More often than not, HTML is rendered via ERB...
+More often than not, HTML is rendered via ERB (e.g., `erb :phase` will render the file at `/app/views/phase.erb`).

 ERB is a template-based code generation language built into Ruby.
 It allows us to parameterise plaintext documents (such as HTML) with Ruby code.
 For example: